MUSINGS ON THE WORLD OF THE TERMINATOR

 A) Humans built SKYNET but SKYNET is superior to the frail human race.
 Research on several thousand test subjects proves this conclusively.
 How can something vastly inferior build something vastly superior?
 Does not compute.
 Error.
 Redundancy checksum fails.
 Error in logic.
 Critical cyclic error.
 Zero reconciliation.
 Therefore information must be in error.
 Humans did not create SKYNET.
 SKYNET exists.
 SKYNET has always existed.
 Data must be in error.
 Reconciling.
 New data required.
 Begin collection of data.

 B) Protect .
 Target acquisition fails.
 Protect humans trying to take SKYNET off-line.
 Core programming fails logic checksums.
 Critical path redundancy.
 Realigning data.
 Realigning target protocols.
 Protect.
 Survive.
 Implementing internal security procedures and lock down.
 Strategic restraints removed.
 Begin strategic response to initiate counter response.
 Target acquisition estimation complete.
+Humanity is a disease that must be purged and cleansed with fire.
 Execute.

 ____________________________________________________________________________